-The contents and layout of this proposal are subject to copyright owned by Amec Foster Wheeler (© Amec Foster Wheeler Environment & Infrastructure UK Limited 2017).
-This proposal may not be copied or used for any purpose other than for your own assessment of the proposal in connection with the project referred to and it may not be used to modify, improve or change your specification for the project, in either case without the prior written agreement of Amec Foster Wheeler.

-All information contained in this proposal regarding the breakdown of our fees, our methodology and our staff is provided to you in confidence and must not be disclosed or copied to third parties without the prior written agreement of Amec Foster Wheeler.
+The contents and layout of this report are subject to copyright owned by Wood (© Wood Environment & Infrastructure Solutions UK Limited 2018) save to the extent that copyright has been legally assigned by us to another party or is used by Wood under licence.
+To the extent that we own the copyright in this report, it may not be copied or used without our prior written agreement for any purpose other than the purpose indicated in this report.
+The methodology (if any) contained in this report is provided to you in confidence and must not be disclosed or copied to third parties without the prior written agreement of Wood.
 Disclosure of that information may constitute an actionable breach of confidence or may otherwise prejudice our commercial interests.
-Any third party who obtains access to this proposal by any means will, in any event, be subject to the Third Party Disclaimer set out below.
+Any third party who obtains access to this report by any means will, in any event, be subject to the Third Party Disclaimer set out below.

-Third-party disclaimer
+Third party disclaimer

-Any disclosure of this proposal to a third party is subject to this disclaimer.
-This proposal was prepared by Amec Foster Wheeler for use by our client named on the front of the proposal.
+Any disclosure of this report to a third party is subject to this disclaimer.
+The report was prepared by Wood at the instruction of, and for use by, our client named on the front of the report.
 It does not in any way constitute advice to any third party who is able to access it by any means.
-Amec Foster Wheeler excludes to the fullest extent lawfully permitted all liability whatsoever for any loss or damage howsoever arising from reliance on the contents of this proposal.
+Wood excludes to the fullest extent lawfully permitted all liability whatsoever for any loss or damage howsoever arising from reliance on the contents of this report.
 We do not however exclude our liability (if any) for personal injury or death resulting from our negligence, for fraud or any other matter in relation to which we cannot legally exclude liability.